 This beautiful location, where the Apalachicola River meets the Gulf of Mexico, has long been a place where people have gathered to enjoy the bounty of Mother Nature.
 Before the Spanish settlers, native Indians flourished.
 The name "Apalachicola" comes from the Apalachicoli Tribe and is a combination of Hitchoti Indian words "apalahchi," meaning "on the other side," and "okli," meaning "people".
 In the original reference to the settlement, it most likely meant "people on the other side of the river."
 Locals today deduce the meaning to "land of the friendly people" and often refer to their home affectionately as "Apalach."

 Recognized when President Monroe appointed the first port collector in 1822, Apalachicola has long been a center for commerce, creativity and independent thinkers.
 A trading post called Cottonton was located on the current site of Apalachicola.
 In 1827, the town was incorporated as West Point.
 Apalachicola received its current name in 1831, by an Act of the Legislative Council of the Territory of Florida.

 Before the development of railways in the Gulf states, Apalachicola was the third busiest port in the Gulf of Mexico (behind New Orleans and Mobile).
-The port brought wealth and a diverse population, building the foundation for a great city.
+The port brought wealth and a diverse population.
 The original city plan, laid with wide streets and squares, was modeled after Philadelphia and is still intact today.
 In the late 1800s and early 1900s, the sponge trade, led by Greek immigrants, was a major industry.
 After the turn of the 20th century, Apalachicola reinvented itself as the home to wealthy lumber barons.
 Seafood has always been a staple of life, and still today, the city boasts a working waterfront for a variety of seafood workers, including oyster harvesters and shrimpers.

 A rich culture.